|

 works well enough to allow me to

-listen to the hams chat on SSB or CW.Best Luck.
-The End Having arrived this far, obviously you have a superior attention span and reading ability that far exceeds that of the majority of web users.
-I highly value the opinion of people such as yourself, so I ask you to briefly tell me: Did you enjoy this article or did it suck?
-Please visit my guest book and tell me before you leave my website.
-If you like my web page, tell your friends, if you don't like my web page, tell me.
-If you enjoyed this article about my S-38b and want to read more regarding an earlier radio, perhaps you'd like to read about My World War Two era EC-1 If you would like to read about how I restored a radio salvaged from a trash pile 50 years ago, perhaps you'd like to read about The EC-1b Radio from Captain Allan Hancock's Flying Field or maybe you'd like to read about the very popular radio that heralded the sad end of the Hallicrafters company My S-120 Radio I have written a little essay you might like that explains some of the principles behind How The Armstrong Superhetrodyne Radio Works or perhaps you'd like to Select another antique radio article As a last resort, you can Return to my Home Page |
+If you have any detailed comments, questions, complaints or suggestions, I would be grateful if you would please E-mail me directly If you like my web page, tell your friends, if you don't like my web page, tell me.
+If you enjoyed this article about my S-38b and want to read more regarding an earlier radio, perhaps you'd like to read about My World War Two era EC-1 If you would like to read about how I restored a radio salvaged from a trash pile 50 years ago, perhaps you'd like to read about The EC-1b Radio from Captain Allan Hancock's Flying Field or maybe you'd like to read about the very popular radio that heralded the sad end of the Hallicrafters company My S-120 Radio I have written a little essay you might like that explains some of the principles behind How The Armstrong Superheterodyne Radio Works I have a lot of other stories about my radios and early radio technology you might be interested in My vintage radio stories and articles As a last resort, you can Return to my Home Page and look for something interesting |